Goalsum/TataruBook/docs/quick_start.md

 # Start bookkeeping

-Let's start by adding a bank account: right-click on the `accounting.db` file, select `accounts` under the `TataruBook export` submenu, open the resulting `accounts.csv` file and add one line of content:
+Let's start by adding a bank account: right-click on the `accounting.db` file, select `accounts` under the `TataruBook export table` submenu, open the resulting `accounts.csv` file and add one line of content:

 | account_index | account_name | asset_index | is_external |
 |:-:|:-:|:-:|:-:|